E2 nightclub stampede

-The E2 nightclub stampede occurred on February 17, 2003, at the E2 nightclub above the Epitome restaurant at 2347 South Michigan Avenue in the South Loop neighborhood of Chicago, Illinois, in which 21 people died and more than 50 were injured when panic ensued from the use of pepper spray by a security guard to break up a fight.
-The club's owners were convicted of criminal contempt for their persistent failure to keep the facility up to code, and sentenced to two years probation.
+The E2 Nightclub Stampede occurred on February 17, 2003, at the E2 nightclub above the Epitome restaurant at 2347 South Michigan Avenue in the South Loop neighborhood of Chicago, Illinois, in which 21 people died and more than 50 were injured when panic ensued from the use of pepper spray by a security guard to break up a fight.
+The club's owners were convicted of criminal contempt for their persistent failure to keep the facility up to code, and sentenced to two years' probation.

-Background

 Incident

 The stampede was triggered by club security using pepper spray to break up a fight.
 Several patrons close to the commotion experienced vomiting or fainting from the spray's noxious fumes and others, believing the club to have been hit with poison gas in a terrorist attack, rushed towards the exit.
-The exit was the steep front stairwell leading to the main entrance on the ground floor, the narrow doors of which opened inward - a fire code violation.
+The exit was the steep front stairwell leading to the main entrance on the ground floor, the narrow doors of which opened inward – a fire code violation.
 Additionally, while the doors were normally kept open during business hours, they had been closed after the fight participants were ejected.
 Although at least one emergency exit was opened by a security guard, there were disputed reports of another chained shut.
 People climbing the stairs were knocked down and pinned by the crowd.
 As security attempted to pull them to safety, the heap of bodies reached six feet in height as more than 1,500 people fled the perceived threat.
 While trying to free trapped patrons, E2 guard Ira Navarro heard other clubbers atop the stairs laughing at the fracas, unaware of the fatalities.